Enloe Century Project FAQs:

 - See a slide show of the parking structure construction from start to completion.

 - See a slide show of its art panels and local artists who created them.

 Yes.
 Enloe continues to improve the existing hospital tower, known as the Fifth Avenue Tower, as well as original buildings of the medical center and the surrounding grounds.
 Renovations will match the look of the Magnolia Patient Tower and add a family lounge to each nursing unit.
 We also upgraded the facade to complement the Magnolia Tower.

 When was the last expansion of the medical center?

 After the Northridge earthquake in 1994, the state of California passed legislation requiring hospitals to rebuild or retrofit their facilities to meet strict seismic standards by 2013 – or shut down completely.
 The legislation was written to assure that hospitals throughout the state remain relatively undamaged and operational after a major earthquake.
 The Century Project enables Enloe to meet the deadline.
 The Fifth Avenue patient tower, completed in 1980, is compliant with seismic guidelines.
 The Magnolia Patient Tower houses the patient units in the original hospital building, constructed in 1937 as well the additions made before 1979.
-When the tower is complete, these older structures will be converted for other uses.
-The expansion will also allow Enloe to accommodate more patients and make room for more medical equipment.
+When the tower was completed, these older structures were able to be converted for other uses.
+The expansion also allows Enloe to accommodate more patients and make room for more medical equipment.

 How much will the project cost?

-Fully equipped, the Enloe Century Project is expected to cost $175 million.
+Fully equipped, the Enloe Century Project cost $175 million.